Project

 The first prototype:

 On the home screen, users can select route > destination from a dropdown menu.
 Then, the app shows the information and schedule of the nearest stop on the map.
-Once users click “GO”, the app navigates users to the stop with the estimated bus arriving time.
+Once users click “GO”, the app navigates users to the stop with the estimated bus arrival time.

 The second prototype: